 - 14.3% of our audience spend at least $601 or more on advertising per month

-This data shows us that the majority of our audience aren’t spending a huge amount of funds on advertising every month.
+This data shows us that the majority of our audience isn’t spending a huge amount of funds on advertising every month.
 This could possibly mean that either entrepreneurs are using free advertising channels, they’re using inexpensive ones, they don’t like to spend a lot on advertising or they simply don’t have large advertising budgets.

 MONTHLY APPS & SERVICES COST